jwszol-classes/tp-2021-FilipUrbanski/README.md

 4. In the top right corner you will find passenger counter.
 5. If the weight exceeds the limit a warning will pop-up in the top left corner.

+## Updates
+This is a final version.
+No further updates.

+## Bugs
+Project does not contain any significant bugs.

+## Thanks
+Project was created thanks to [SFML tutorial](https://www.sfml-dev.org/tutorials/2.5/) my friends suggestion to use SFML liblary.

+### Creators
+Project was made by Filip Urbański and Kamil Gromek.
+If any questions arise contact us through GitHub.